istio/istio.io/docs/concepts/what-is-istio.md

 - **Policy Enforcement**.
 Apply organizational policy to the interaction between services, ensure access policies are enforced and resources are fairly distributed among consumers.
 Policy changes are made by configuring the mesh, not by changing application code.

 - **Service Identity and Security**.
-Provide services in the mesh with a verifiable identity [link] and provide the ability to protect [link] service traffic as it flows over networks of varying degrees of trustability.
+Provide services in the mesh with a verifiable identity and provide the ability to protect service traffic as it flows over networks of varying degrees of trustability.

 In addition to these behaviors, Istio is designed for extensibility to meet diverse deployment needs: